fromsawa/amend/docs/amend/index.md

         - a: 1
         - b: 2

+FIXME see RDBL library (currently in Maddox)

 ##### General

 ###### Documents

 RDBL files contain at least one document.
 A document starts with

-    🗎 document-name
+    🗎

-where the 'document-name' is optional.
-If YAML compatibility is required (default in v0.0), the document marker is "---".
+which is optional for single documents.
+If YAML compatibility is enabled, the document marker is "---".

 ###### Hierarchy